Plug-and-Play Measurement-Device-Independent Quantum Key Distribution: Abstract

 \section{Abstract}

-Quantum key distribution (QKD) gaurantees unconditional communication security based on the laws of quantum physics.
+Quantum key distribution (QKD) guarantees unconditional communication security based on the laws of quantum physics.
 However, practical QKD suffers from a number of quantum hackings due to the device imperfections.
 From the security standpoint, measurement-device-independent quantum key distribution (MDI-QKD) is in the limelight since it eliminates all the possible loopholes in detection.
 Due to active control units for mode matching between the photons from remote parties, however, the implementation of MDI-QKD is highly impractical.
-In this article, we propose a novel method in which the indistinguishability issue is resolved without any active control unit.
-By introducing Plug-and-Play (P\&P) concept into MDI-QKD, the indistinguishability between photons can naturally be guaranteed.
+In this paper, we propose a novel method to resolve the mode matching problem while minimizing the use of active control units.
+By introducing Plug-and-Play (P\&P) concept into MDI-QKD, the indistinguishability in spectral and polarization modes between photons can naturally be guaranteed.
 We show the feasibility of P\&P MDI-QKD with a proof-of-principle experiment.